The focus of the Doctoral Programme lies on mathematical and computational techniques and their use in modeling systems in economics and management.

 Language of instruction: English

-master’s degree in business/management, economics, mathematics or related fields or equivalent.
+- master’s degree in business/management, informatics, economics, mathematics or related fields or equivalent.

-admission to Doctoral Studies of Economics and Social Sciences or Doctoral Studies of Technical Sciences at the University of Klagenfurt
+- admission to Doctoral Studies of Economics and Social Sciences or Doctoral Studies of Technical Sciences at the University of Klagenfurt

 Researchers from Venice and Klagenfurt came together for a joint workshop within the scope of the recently initiated doctoral degree program.